Kingdom of Beni Abbas: The kingdom at its peak

-In 1559, sultan Ahmed Amokrane organised his army and welcomed renegades from Algiers as well as Christians, authorising them to follow their faith.
+In 1559, Sultan Ahmed Amokrane organised his army and welcomed renegades from Algiers as well as Christians, authorising them to follow their faith.
 With these revived forces of 8000 infantry and 3000 horses he launched a campaign in the south.
 He subjugated Tolga and Biskra, Laghouat and reached Touggourt where he named a member of a loyal tribe, the Hachem, El Hadj Khichan el Merbaï, as Sheikh.
-One of his close relatives was made Sheikh of the Tolga and Biskra oases, and Abd el-Kader Ben Dia, made khalifa in the Sahara, devoted great energy to defending his Sultan's interests in the region.
+One of his close relatives was made sheikh of the Tolga and Biskra oases, and Abd el-Kader Ben Dia, made khalifa in the Sahara, and devoted great energy to defending his sultan's interests in the region.
 Ahmed Mokrane established a network of signalling posts on high peaks, which sent messages by fire at night and by smoke during the day to relay messages from the southern domains to the Kalâa.

 Ahmed Amokrane then turned his attention to the territory of the Ouled Naïl, which he took from Bou Saâda to Djelfa.
 The date of these expeditions is generally held to be around 1573.
 This period marks the high point of the kingdom in terms of its governance and the administration of its territories.
 Ahmed Amokrane was bold enough to send his own son to Algiers in 1580 to welcome the newly arrived Jaafar Pasha.
 By 1590, his influence was such that whole tribes paid tribute to him rather than to Algiers.
 Khizr Pacha went back to war with him and laid siege to the Kalâa for two months, but was unable to take it.
 Instead, he pillaged the surrounding countryside, razing its villages.
 Hostilities were eventually ended following mediation by a marabout, which involved Ahmed Amokrane paying a tribute of 30,000 douros to secure Khizr Pasha's withdrawal and recognition of his independence.

-In 1598, it was Ahmed Amokrane who laid siege to Algiers: with the help of the townspeople, he managed to force the gate at Bab Azoun and break into the city, though he could not maintain his hold there.
+In 1598, Ahmed Amokrane laid siege to Algiers: with the help of the townspeople.
+He managed to force the gate at Bab Azoun and break into the city, though he could not maintain his hold there.
 The siege lasted eleven days.